squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 untagged expression dropped from `===` to `_EQ_`.
 The object fast path is unaffected since it still emits `m["a"]`.
 None of this is visible in the libtest suites but no hot-loop application was measured.

+TODO: we need performance tests before and after.

 ## Tree-shaking